 1. The friend who pays for Spotify

-Nothing is worse than having to listen to ads every other song when you’re hanging out with friends having an impromptu karaoke session.
+Nothing's worse than having to listen to ads every other song when you’re hanging out with friends.
 Nothing, that is, except paying $10 a month for the privilege of not having those ads.
 Be thankful for your friend group’s DJ this season, especially if they let you choose the music.

 3. Late-night delivery services

 Is it even really a Saturday if you don’t order food at midnight?
 Remember to be thankful for not just the pizza and snacks but the delivery person and those who made the food for you as well.
 They are true heroes because they keep you from having to go out in the cold or (worse) make it yourself.

 Is there anything as universally perfect as chocolate?
 Is it not the perfect pick-me-up snack for a down day?
 Remember to be thankful for chocolate, especially when it’s in pie or cake form on the Thanksgiving dessert table.